EstopaceMA/EstopaceMA.github.io/_posts/2022-12-05-hello-world.md

 My blogs content will be regarding the current technology that I'm using as well as the one that I'm exploring.

-My motive is to share my knowledge and experties to the community to help them throughout their career in Tech Industry.
+My motive is to share my knowledge and expertise to the community to help them throughout their career in Tech Industry.